-SHL pays pre-defined Provident Fund benefit to Social Security Fund (SSF) (prior to Chaitra 2076 provident fund were contributed to employee provident fund) and SHL does not have any legal or constructive obligation to pay additional amount in future.
+SHL pays pre-defined Provident Fund benefit to Social Security Fund (SSF) and SHL does not have any legal or constructive obligation to pay additional amount in future.
 Contributions to Provident fund are charged to the statement of profit or loss in the year to which they relate.